7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Flushing any of these items can lead to blockages in drains or damaged pipelines inside your home’s plumbing system, which will result in an expense that is unimaginable to you.
+- Doing this can result in blocked drains or damaged sewer pipelines within your home’s plumbing system which comes at unimaginable expense to you.

-- Local Sydney Blocked Drains offers unblocking blocked drains Drain clearing CCTV drain inspection and pipe relining services.
+- Local Sydney Blocked Drains offers unblocking blocked drains Drain clearing, CCTV drain inspection, and pipe relining.

-Seven household objects you shouldn’t flush into the toilet.
+Seven household objects should not be flushed down the toilet.

 1. Baby wipes

-Baby wipes are a convenient option but they don’t dissolve like toilet paper.
-They can also clog your plumbing system.
-You should dispose of them in the garbage instead.
+Baby wipes might seem useful however, they do not disintegrate like toilet paper and can clog your plumbing system.
+Dispose of them in the garbage instead.

 2. Condoms

-The flushing of condoms in the toilet can result in blockages of both your plumbing system and the wastewater treatment plant.
+The flushing of condoms in the toilet can result in blockages of the plumbing of your home as well as the wastewater treatment plant.

-Grease and oil should be removed from a container and thrown away in the trash, as they’ll get hard and cause obstructions in your drains or pipes.
+Oil and grease must be put in a container and thrown away in the garbage bin, as they can harden and cause obstructions in your drains or pipes.

-Tampons and sanitary pads are typically advertised to be "flushable, " but flushing them is not likely to cause trouble later on when they are combined with other items to form a nasty clog.
+Tampons and sanitary pads are typically marketed by their name as "flushable, " but flushing them could cause troubles later on if they mix with other things to form a nasty obstruction.

 5. Medications